These aren't just campaign promises - they're commitments born from years of experience working in and organizing around our parks.

 Environmental Challenges:

 Now is the time for strong environmental leadership at our parks, not token climate measures.
-I will support renewable energy on park property and challenge greenwashing schemes like urban tree canopy carbon offset credits.
+I will support renewable energy initiatives on park property and challenge greenwashing schemes, such as urban tree canopy carbon offset credits.

-As a democratic socialist I believe that our street trees should serve Minneapolis residents, not be used as a bargaining chip to embolden big polluters and private equity firms.
+As a democratic socialist, I believe that our street trees should serve Minneapolis residents, not be used as a speculative market tool that encourages big polluters and private equity firms to continue business as usual.

 I will fight for fairer funding—so that when we face environmental challenges like the Emerald Ash Borer infestation, working families aren’t left to shoulder the financial burden alone.

-When I bought my home in 2021 I was hit with a surprise $3,850 bill to remove my ash tree.
-This tree needed to go, but I learned firsthand how park policies can create precarity for working people who make up our residential property tax base.
+When I bought my home in 2021, I was hit with a surprise $3,850 bill to remove my ash tree.
+This tree needed to go, but I learned firsthand how subtle park policies can create sudden precarity for working people who make up our residential property tax base.

 Safe, Accessible Transportation: